RongqingYuan/CASP16/README.md

 `get_raw_scores.py` reads the input files and generates the raw scores for each model, which will further be used for analysis of performances.

 `sum_z_scores.py` reads the z-scores and gets sum of z-scores for each measure.
 This will be used for plotting ranks.

+`ranking.ipynb` is the script for ranking the models.

+`head_to_head_playground.ipynb` is the script for generating the head-to-head test results.

 The above scripts will provide the input for downstream analysis.
 Other jupyter notebooks are used for plotting the results.